cloudposse/docs/content/tools/docker/docker-tips-tricks.md

 ---
-title: "Docker Tips & Tricks"
+title: Docker Tips & Tricks
-excerpt: ""
+excerpt: ''
 ---

 Here's a collection of some nice little hacks for docker.
 A lot of them are related to house keeping.

 # Docker Stats

 Produce console stats for all running containers (e.g. like `top`):

 ```
 docker stats $(docker ps --format='{{.Names}}'
 ```

 # Remove all stopped containers

 ```
 docker rm $(docker ps -a -q)
 ```

 # Remove all untagged images

 ```
 docker images -q --filter "dangling=true" | xargs docker rmi
 ```

 # Prune everything

 The docker system prune command is a shortcut that prunes images, containers, and networks.

-##### :information_source: NOTE
+{{% dialog type="info" icon="fa-info-circle" title="Note" %}}
-> * In Docker `17.06.0` and earlier, volumes are also pruned.
+- In Docker `17.06.0` and earlier, volumes are also pruned.
- >* In Docker `17.06.1` and higher, you must specify the `--volumes` flag for docker system prune to prune volumes.
+- In Docker `17.06.1` and higher, you must specify the `--volumes` flag for docker system prune to prune volumes.
+{{% /dialog %}}

 ```
 $ docker system prune